-As demonstrated consistently throughout the history of the Per Capita Tax Survey, Australians hold quite different views of the tax paid by small business than they do that paid by large corporations (see Figure 17).
-The share of respondents who are unsure about this issue, and of those who say small business don't pay enough tax, has remained statistically consistent over the last few surveys.
+As demonstrated consistently throughout the history of the Per Capita Tax Survey, Australians hold quite different views of the tax paid by small businesses than they do that paid by large corporations (see Figure 17).
+The share of respondents who are unsure about this issue, and of those who say small businesses don't pay enough tax, has remained statistically consistent over the last few surveys.

-Interestingly, the change of around four percentage points recorded between February and August 2020 among respondents who believe that small business either pay too much or about the right amount of tax has been maintained into 2021.
-Compared to the historical average, more people are now likely to say that the tax contribution by small business is about right (47.8%) and less are likely to respond that small businesses pay too much tax (29.7%).
+Interestingly, the change of 5 points recorded between February and August 2020 among respondents who believe that small business either pay too much or about the right amount of tax has been reversed in 2022.
+Compared to the historical average, more people are now likely to say that the tax contribution by small business is about right (35.1%) and less are likely to respond that small businesses pay too much tax (43.5%).